Darin Burns

-Darin Burns is a former professional Canadian football defensive lineman.
+Darin Burns is a Canadian former professional football defensive lineman.

 Playing career

 Burns began his career playing junior football for the Etobicoke Argonauts, Hamilton Hurricanes, and Burlington Braves (Hamilton Tiger-Cats' Junior affiliate team).

 His stint with the Burlington Braves was particularly successful, producing a team captaincy, two All-Star appearances, and two Junior Shenley Awards for most outstanding player.
 As of 2010 Burns held franchise records for most career sacks, season sacks, and sacks in a single game.

 While playing for Burlington, Burns signed with the Hamilton Tiger-Cats and attended training camps from 1985–1986.
 In 1986 he was traded to the Montreal Alouettes and attended training camp.
 Later in Spring of 1987 he became the first non-university player to be invited to the CFL Combine.
-The Montreal Allouettes organization folded in June 1987 soon after Burns was signed, which resulted in Burns later being signed by the Ottawa Rough Riders in 1988.
+The Montreal Alouettes organization folded in June 1987 soon after Burns was signed, which resulted in Burns later being signed by the Ottawa Rough Riders in 1988.

+Burns later played for the Hamilton Jaguars from 2023 to 2024, and in 2025, he joined the Ontario Power 5 Football League, where he was named captain of the Burlington Longhorns.
+Burns became the first person in Canadian history to play organized football in six different decades, and finished his final game with the Burlington Longhorns in 2025.